Communicating between families or friends and patients

 Our ward teams are extremely busy, and will endeavour to answer telephone calls as soon as possible.
 To help us, please only contact the ward team if you are a patient's named key contact.
 Please liaise with the person nominated as the key contact for more information and updates.

-Virtual consultation with patient and family/friends/carers
+Clinical Consultations with patient and family/friends/carers

 Please also note that you are within your rights to record the video call, with staff and patient consent, and with the understanding that the images will not be made public.
 If the patient is unconscious and cannot give consent, then recording permission is at the discretion of staff.

-Interpreting during a virtual consultation is available
+Interpreting during a consultation is available

 We recognise that patients, relatives and carers with a day-to-day understanding and use of English may have difficulty with complex medical language and giving informed consent for procedures.